West Coast Avengers

 The West Coast Avengers is a fictional group of superheroes appearing in American comic books published by Marvel Comics.
 The team first appeared in The West Coast Avengers #1 (Sept.
 1984), created by Roger Stern and Bob Hall.
 It was the first spin-off publication for the Avengers.

+Following the 1984 limited series, the West Coast Avengers were the focus of an ongoing series published from October 1985 to January 1994.
+Volume 3 began publication in September 2018 as part of the Fresh Start relaunch but was cancelled after 10 issues.
+A fourth volume launched in November 2024.

 Publication history

-The West Coast Avengers first appear in a four-issue limited series published from September to December 1984.
+The West Coast Avengers first appeared in a four-issue limited series published from September to December 1984.
 The series was written by Roger Stern and drawn by Bob Hall and Brett Breeding.
 This was followed by a 102-issue series of the same name that ran from October 1985 to January 1994.
 The series was initially written by Steve Englehart and drawn by Al Milgrom and Joe Sinnott.
 It was the first spin-off series for the Avengers.
-From issue #42 to 57, the title was written and illustrated by John Byrne.
 The series was renamed Avengers West Coast on the cover of issue #47 (Aug.
-1989) and in the indicia in issue #48 (Sept.
 1989).
-Writers Roy and Dann Thomas and artist Paul Ryan became the new creative team with issue #60 and Dave Ross replaced Ryan with issue #71.
-The second series was accompanied by eight annuals published from 1986 to 1993.

 In 2018, a new incarnation of the West Coast Avengers appeared in the "Fresh Start" that consists of Hawkeye, Kate Bishop, Gwenpool, America Chavez, Quentin Quire, and Kate's boyfriend Johnny Watts who takes the codename Fuse.
-This series was cancelled as of issue #10 cover dated June 2019.
+Jeff the Land Shark had his first appearance in issue #7 (January 2019).
+The ongoing series was written by Kelly Thompson and initially drawn by Stefano Caselli.
+It was cancelled as of issue #10 cover dated June 2019.

+In November 2024, Volume 4 began publication with writer Gerry Duggan and artist Danny Kim.
+In this series, Iron Man and War Machine assemble a new West Coast Avengers roster which includes Spider-Woman, Firestar, Ultron and Blue Bolt.